Need a ride to your vaccine appointment? Transit offers options in Puget Sound

 Those interested in confirming their eligibility for the Catholic Community Services ride option can call 206-328-5787.

-King County Metro does not offer free fares for passengers traveling to their vaccine appointment, but it does offer reduced fares for seniors, people with disabilities, youth, and people with low incomes.
+King County Metro does not offer free fares for passengers traveling to their COVID-19 vaccine appointment, but it does offer reduced fares for seniors, people with disabilities, youth and people with low incomes.

 The Metro system also provides a variety of app-based, on-demand ride services for people who need additional transportation from a light rail stop.